 A possible weak link in the chain when using VPN, is DNS leaks.
 It goes without saying that, despite the fact that I use VPN, my ISP records which URLs I visit.
 This does not mean that downloads, etc. are registered, but that you just visited a given URL (eg www.tv2.dk).

-The simple user interface, good speed and servers in Denmark add up to the overall assessment of Norton Secure VPN, but it pulls down that the P2P / torrents are locked, that there is no killswitch built in and that there is a DNS leak.
+The simple user interface, good speed and servers in Denmark pull up in the overall assessment of Norton Secure VPN, but it pulls down that the P2P / torrents are locked, that there is no killswitch built in and that there is a DNS leak.
 Furthermore, the range of servers is quite thin, which also pulls down.